Ian Happ Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Marlins have a 4.84 team ERA that ranks 24th among all MLB pitching staffs.

-- The Marlins rank 21st in baseball in home runs given up (35 total, 1.3 per game).
+- The Marlins allow the fifth-most home runs in baseball (46 total, 1.4 per game).

-- Hoeing (0-1) makes the start for the Marlins, his second of the season.
+- Hoeing (0-1) gets the start for the Marlins, his third of the season.

-- In his most recent appearance on Tuesday, the right-hander tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.
+- In his last appearance on Sunday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.